Massage Gun Safety Tips: Where Not to Use a Percussion Massager

 How We Tested

 I personally used each of the 20 massage guns referenced on this site for a minimum of 14 days, logging at least 5 sessions per device.
-I measured stall force with a digital scale, decibel output with an SPL meter at 12 inches, and battery life under continuous medium-speed operation.
+I measured , decibel output with an SPL meter at 12 inches, and battery life under continuous medium-speed operation.
 Safety observations come from my own use, conversations with two physical therapists I consult with, and emails from approximately 340 readers over the past two years.

 Final Verdict

 Massage guns are safe when you respect the no-go zones.
 The biggest mistake isn't choosing the wrong device, it's using the right device in the wrong place.
-If you're new to percussion therapy, start with the BOB AND BRAD C2 or the guided Theragun Prime.
+If you're new to percussion therapy, start with the RESTECK Massagers for Neck and Back with Heat or the guided Theragun Prime.
 Stay off your neck, spine, abdomen, and joints.
 Float the head, move continuously, and stop the second something feels off.

 Frequently Asked Questions